noname85/k/README.md

 # Kubernetes examples
 #

-### If you want to see the definitions of any "Kind" this below links:
+### If you want to see the definitions of any "Kind" check below links:
 ###### Notice that you need to replace the "v1" by the "apiVersion" of the "Kind" you want to check

 #####v1: